Surgery After Weight Loss

 Before & After Photos

-This lady was the first person to undergo Weight Loss surgery at the Mt.
+This woman, 5'7" tall, was the first person to undergo weight loss surgery at the Mt.
 Diablo Hospital Weight Loss Surgery Center (Now John Muir, Concord Campus).
-Following her Roux-en-Y gastric bypass, she lost a total of 160 lbs!
-In addition to the tummy tuck she had a thigh and buttock lift (Belt Lipectomy, ...
+Following her Roux-en-Y gastric bypass, she lost a total of 160 pounds!Her weight loss surgeon had highly recommen...
 View Case

 Breast Lift without implants.
 This lady had underwent a Roux-en-Y gastric Bypass and had lost close to 130lbs!
 She was not interested in neccesarily going larger, but just wanted her breast to be firmer and perkier.
 Referred from her primary care physician in San Ramon, she chose Dr. Mariotti sin...
 View Case